spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 images via `specreduce.background <https://specreduce.readthedocs.io/en/latest/#module-specreduce.background>`_.

-Once interacting with any of the inputs in the background step, the live visualization will change from showing just the trace to showing the center (dotted) and edges (solid) of the background region(s).
-Choosing "From Plugin" for the trace will use the trace defined in the Trace section, without needing to export the trace to a data entry.
-Choosing "Manual" allows for creating a simple flat trace for the background (perhaps different than the trace used for extraction).
-If a trace was loaded into the app (either through the API or by exporting it), those traces can also be selected as input from the dropdown.
+Once interacting with any of the inputs in the background step, the live visualization will change to showing the center (dotted) and edges (solid) of the background region(s).
+Choose between creating the background around the trace defined in the Trace section, or around a "Manual" flat trace.

 To visualize the resulting background or background-subtracted image, click on the respective panel, and choose a label for the new data entry.
 The exported images will now appear in the data dropdown